JaimieHemmings/MS2-dejaview/README.md

 ### Frameworks, Libraries and Programmes used

+- [TMDB](https://www.themoviedb.org/?language=en-GB) The API used in this website belongs to TMDB

 - [CloudConvert](https://cloudconvert.com/) Was used to convert images to webp to improve performance and load times.

 - [Google Fonts](https://fonts.google.com/) Were used for the typography across the site with appropriate fallbacks.